shobhitpuri/flutter-coding-tryout/README.md

 *Any notes you might want us to be aware of.*

-My main approach throughout the tryout opporunity has been to approach this like a real production app.
+My main approach throughout the tryout opportunity has been to approach this like a real production app.
 This includes writing clean, well commented, decoupled, well architected and testable code.
 I've also tried to show the processes that I follow along the way to achieve that.
 ___

 ### Features Implemented:
 You can find the set of the tasks I worked on by seeing the `Done` tab on the [GitHub Project Board](https://github.com/shobhitpuri/thinkific-tryout/projects/1).
-Here is a consise list
+Here is a concise list
   - Created a widget showing to show current weather details like temperature, humidity, min / max temperature, location, description and weather condition icon.
 The weather icon fetched from network, is also cached for better performance.
   - Added custom background for all weather conditions.
 Converted the locally stored images to `webp` format to get better performance and smaller size.
   - Implemented pull-to-refresh to enable user to refresh the location and weather information.